livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 A node is a single running 2WAY backend instance with its own local persistent state.

 Properties:

-1. A node assigns and maintains its own monotonic ordering for local writes.
+- A node assigns and maintains its own monotonic ordering for local accepted writes.
-2. A node enforces validation and authorization for all accepted mutations.
+- A node enforces validation and authorization for all accepted mutations.
-3. A node may participate in sync with peers.
+- A node may participate in sync with peers.

 A node is not defined as a cluster, shard, or externally managed service.